• Best companies

 You should buy enough home insurance to cover the cost of rebuilding.

-One of the most common mistakes people make when shopping for home insurance is thinking the coverage should equal the home's market value.
+One of the most common mistakes people make when shopping for home insurance is thinking the home's market value is how much it should be insured for.
 But home insurance is designed to pay for rebuilding your home and doesn't cover the value of the land.
 That amount might be lower or higher than what you paid for the house.
-In recent years many homeowners who lost homes in disasters were found themselves caught short because they were underinsured.
+Insuring for less than the actual replacement cost can leave you underinsured and paying out of pocket in a claim.

 2